James Robison (televangelist)

-James Robison (born October 9, 1943) is an American televangelist and the founder and President of the Christian relief organization Life Outreach International.
+James Robison (born October 9, 1943) is an American televangelist and the founder and president of the Christian relief organization Life Outreach International.

 Biography

 Early life and ministry

-Robison was born and raised in Pasadena, Texas; a city outside of Houston.
-Robison's mother, Myra Wattinger, was 40 years old at the time she gave birth to him.
-Robison has revealed that he was the product of rape and that his mother placed an ad in the Houston newspaper for a Christian couple to take care of him.
+Robison was born and in Pasadena, Texas, on October 9, 1943.
+Robison's mother, Myra Wattinger, was a nurse.
+Robison has revealed that he was the product of rape and that his mother placed an ad in a newspaper for a couple to take care of him.
+He spent the first five years of his life with H.D.
+Hale, a local area pastor, and his wife who answered the ad and took Robison in.

-H.D.
-Hale, a local area pastor, and his wife answered the ad and took Robison in, after which he became a born again Christian at one of Hale's church services at the age of 14.
-He has talked often about his childhood, about the strained relationship with his biological father, who was an alcoholic, and whom he would wind up confronting in a violent manner at the age of 15.
+When he was five years old, his mother took him back, and eventually married the man who had raped her.
+Robison had a strained relationship with his biological father, who was an alcoholic, and whom he would wind up confronting in a violent manner at the age of 15.
+His father was arrested and Robison went back to the couple who adopted him, with whom his interest in Christianity and preaching was fostered.

 Robison eventually met his wife, Betty Freeman, while a student at Pasadena High School, and they wed on February 23, 1963, when both were 19.

-Two years later, in 1965, the couple graduated with honors from Middle Tennessee State University.
 The couple, who now host the daily television program LIFE Today, started their ministry together in late 1965 and then went into full-time television ministry, through the Rev. Dr. Billy Graham, in 1968.
 James and Betty have three children and 11 grandchildren, and reside in Fort Worth, where their program LIFE Today and their ministry LIFE Outreach are based.
 They lost their daughter Robin to throat cancer in late 2012.

 Dominionism

-In 1979, Robison lost his regular slot on WFAA-TV in Dallas for preaching a sermon calling homosexuality a sin.
-He had already made a name for himself when he called "for God's people to come out of the closet" and take back the nation.
-In response, Robison organized a "Freedom Rally" at the Dallas Convention Center that attracted 10,000 people.
+In 1979, Robison lost his regular slot on WFAA-TV in Dallas for repeatedly attacking homosexuality, which he said was "almost too repulsive to imagine... one of the vilest sins known to man."
+In August 1980, he spoke at the National Affairs Briefing (NAB), held in Dallas’s Reunion Arena where he famously said, "I'm sick and tired of hearing about all the radicals and the perverts and the liberals and the leftists and the communists coming out of the closet.
+It's time for God's people to come out of the closet, out of the churches, and change America!".
 According to Mike Huckabee, who was Robison's communications director at the time, that rally was the genesis of the organization Moral Majority.